You can define business rules that trigger actions in ALM Octane when certain conditions are met.

 ALM Octane evaluates rule conditions and performs rule actions in one of two ways:

 As users work, on an ongoing basis.
 ALM Octane checks to see if the conditions for activated rules are being met.
 When conditions are met, rule actions are performed.
-Most rules fall into this category (Make Read-only rules, Use Form rules, and so on).
+Most rules fall into this category (for example Make Read-only rules, or Use Form rules).

 If certain events occur.
 In addition to evaluating the conditions of activated rules to make sure the conditions are met, certain events must also occur for these rules' actions to be performed.
 These events include the creation of a new entity, deletion of an existing entity, or changing an existing entity.